-Not just a humble clip-on, this portable light by Ezorkas is bursting with features usually found on pricier lamps.
+Not just a humble clip-on, this portable light is bursting with features usually found on pricier lamps.
 Its nine dimmable modes, four 360-degree flexible goosenecks, and three automatic on-off settings set your home or office garden up for success with minimum effort.
 USB isn't the only connection method this light offers, either; with its AC adapter, you can connect it at home or on the go.
 Three basic spectral light modes provide support for plants in various growth stages.

 A downside is that the design doesn't offer the option of converting from a clip to a stand; you may want different positioning depending on your space constraints.
 Additionally, its clip can only span surfaces three inches or less in width.
 You'll need to be diligent about the light's connection to its charging source, too, because a weak connection can lead to flickering lights and improperly lit plants.